Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 01.31.35 UTC
+- WIB: Jumat, 20 September 2024 02.19.30 UTC
-- WITA: Jumat, 20 September 2024 02.31.35 UTC
+- WITA: Jumat, 20 September 2024 03.19.30 UTC
-- WIT: Jumat, 20 September 2024 03.31.35 UTC
+- WIT: Jumat, 20 September 2024 04.19.30 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational